SlybootsStudio/iqrpg.guide/guides/beginners.md

 This guide serves to direct new players in the right direction.
 This is a work in progress and more info will be gradually added.

+If you want to get a good understanding of the game's mechanics/ui, please watch the [walkthrough](walkthrough.md) first.

 ## Quick guide

 1. Choose a main skill and stick with it.